 It involves a dangerous method used by the Serpent to bruise the woman’s heel., to hurt the neshama-mind of humankind, the seed of the woman.

 In reality, Lucifer, who became the Serpent, was a created spirit being as are all the angels.
-None of these spirit beings can reproduce (Matthew 22:30) but they do have the characteristic of not dying.
+None of these spirit beings can reproduce (Matthew 22:30), but they do have the characteristic of not dying.
 Once created, they live forever.
-(The Serpent and his cohort are present at the beginning of Genesis and continuously, without interruption, to the end of Revelation, a 7000 year period including the Millenium).
-On the other hand, humankind reproduces and has a very limited lifespan barely reaching about 120 years maximum in the 21st century.
+(The Serpent and his cohort are present at the beginning of Genesis and continuously, without interruption, to the end of Revelation, 7000 years including the Millenium).
+On the other hand, humankind reproduces and has a minimal lifespan, barely reaching about 120 years maximum in the 21st century.

 Human generations come and go with an entire renewal of the world population every approximately 100 years.
-Whereas with spirit beings, angels (God’s spirit followers) and demons (the Serpent’s spirit followers) there is NO renewal, but there is CONTINUITY.
+Whereas with spirit beings, angels (God’s spirit followers) and demons (the Serpent’s spirit followers), there is NO renewal, but there is CONTINUITY.
 They live from human generation to human generation.
-Each and every one of them spans the entirety of time humans have populated Earth.
+Every one of them spans the entirety of time humans have populated Earth.

-This has profound implications, and explains most, if not all of the paranormal phenomena.
+This understanding has profound implications and explains most, if not all, of the paranormal phenomena.
 Particularly when it comes to the concepts of reincarnation, apparitions, demon possession, ghosts, ovnis, multiple personalities, and other such practices.
-Spirit beings do not die, they continue to live and can accumulate the know-how, the knowledge, memories and capacities of human beings down through the ages.
+Spirit beings do not die; they continue to live and can accumulate the know-how, the knowledge, memories, and capacities of human beings down through the ages.

-We have already discussed how they disguise themselves as angels of light when they are, in reality, very dark.
-This is important Biblical knowledge to retain in light of all the malpractices going on.
+We have already discussed how they disguise themselves as angels of light when they are, in reality, very dark; this is essential Biblical knowledge to retain given all the malpractices going on.
 The Explanation has discussed such practices and highly recommends not getting involved in them.
 Avoid being bruised.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What is Death?
+Please use the Social Network links just below to share this information from The Explanation, What is Death?
 Rest In Peace or Dust.
 Which & Why?